devttys0/AnalogThermometer/README.md

 10mV / 0.2uA = 50,000
 ```

 The closest standard 1% resistor value is 49.9k ohms, so a 49.9k ohm resistor can be used for resistor R7.
+Resistors with tolerances of 1% or better are recommended.